 Residence Requirement.
 All transfer students who are candidates for the Bachelor of Science degree must complete at least one full year of residence in the undergraduate school at the Institute immediately preceding the completion of the requirements for graduation.
-At least 90 of the units taken must be in subjects in professional courses.
 A full year of residence is interpreted as meaning the equivalent of registration for three terms of not less than 36 units each.